I want to avoid jellyfish while swimming in Chesapeake Bay. What steps can I take?

 The following therapy is recommended for all unidentified jellyfish and other creatures with stinging cells:

-- If the sting is believed to be from the box jellyfish (Chironex fleckeri) [Steinberg note: not found in Chesapeake Bay], immediately flood the wound with vinegar (5 percent acetic acid).
+- If the sting is believed to be from the box jellyfish (Chironex fleckeri) [Steinberg note: not found in Chesapeake Bay], immediately flood the wound with vinegar (5 % acetic acid).
 Keep the injured person as still as possible.
 Continuously apply the vinegar until the individual can be brought to medical attention.
 If you are out at sea or on an isolated beach, allow the vinegar to soak the tentacles or stung skin for 10 minutes before attempting to remove adherent tentacles or to further treat the wound.
-In Australia, surf lifesavers (lifeguards) may carry antivenin, which is given as an intramuscular injection a first aid measure.
+In Australia, surf lifesavers (lifeguards) may carry antivenin, which is given as an intramuscular injection.

 - For all other stings, if a topical decontaminant (e.g., vinegar, isopropyl [rubbing] alcohol, one-quarter-strength household ammonia, or baking soda) is available, apply it liberally onto the skin.
 If it is a liquid, continuously soak a compress.
 (Be advised that some authorities advise against the use of alcohol because of scientific evaluations that have revealed that some nematocysts discharge because of this chemical's application.)
 Since not all jellyfish are identical, it is extremely helpful to know ahead of time what works for the stingers in your specific geographic location.